Draudnaut/DARP/README.md

 ![settings](https://github.com/henhimicons/image-folder/blob/master/fig6.png)
 ## parameter meaning
 -k : how many thread will be created in the compute stage.
--path : the path where the dataset file locates.
+-path :indicates the code where is the input dataset file locates.
 ## how to run the code
 Please install Visual Studio 2017.
 Get the dataset from here.